 The selection panel will consist of two NZFC representatives and at least two Ngā Aho Whakaari representatives.
 The panel will meet and make recommendations on the Award recipient(s), with the final decision to be made by the NZFC CEO.

-The Māori Screen Excellence Award recipient(s) will be announced at the Ngā Aho Whakaari Hui-a-Tau Conference Dinner on Saturday 16 March 2019.
+The Māori Screen Excellence Award recipient(s) will be announced at the Ngā Aho Whakaari Hui-a-Tau Conference Dinner in March 2020.

-Te Aupounamu The Māori Screen Excellence Award is closed to nominations for 2019.
+Te Aupounamu The Māori Screen Excellence Award is open now.